 Elandria and I turned to our colleague.
 Elandria was tense, shaking and as she spun she almost toppled over.
 Fortunately, Garrakson was smart enough to stand out of range of Elandria’s blades; she was hugely unpredictable when in such a state.

 I shrugged.
 “All in a day’s work,” I said, trying to sound nonchalant.
 “We must be getting back before the local Magistratum arrive.”

 “C-cut the chit chat s-shall we?” said Elandria her voice was painful, needy.
 “Our master will be wanting, to hear of our exploits.′ She was twitching madly now, another reason I kept off stimms; the withdrawal was intense.

 “What?” said Garrakson.
 “Our exploits being that we lost even more good men chasing yet another dead end?”

 Taryst, a famous Rogue trader, well known throughout the Calixis sector as a master of trade and business.
 Who, for an unknown reason, was waging war against the gangs of this Hive world: Omnartus.
-In fact, so secret this struggle was, any mercenary who joined had their mind blocked from psyker intrusion.
+So secret this struggle was any mercenary who joined had their mind blocked from psyker intrusion.
 That was over two thousand men and women.
 Emperor only knows how even he could afford it.

 “What are we to do about Callague and Jarvus?”
 I said; starting down the corridor and past Garrakson, although already knowing the answer.